Get travel insurance for trips to South Africa

 If you’re going to South Africa you need worldwide travel insurance to cover your trip, but most importantly, your medical expenses.

-If you plan to make more than one trip abroad over the next year, annual cover could be the most cost-effective option.
+If you plan to make more than one trip abroad over the next year, annual travel insurance cover could be the most cost-effective option.
 Annual travel insurance cover will auto-renew after 12 months, so remember to cancel it if you no longer need it.

 A worldwide single-trip policy will probably work out cheaper if you’re only going to South Africa this year.